calvium/react-native-device-screen-switcher/README.md

 This library aims to make this much easier by allowing the run-time switching of the main app viewport to match the sizes of different devices.

-> This library requires React Native 0.34.0 or above.
+> This library requires React Native 0.43.0 or above.
+For versions older versions of React Native (from 0.34.0 up), use the 0.0.4 release.

 ![GIF of the library in action](docs/ScreenSwitcher.gif)